Nurturing intergenerational friendships across our care communities

 Our residents adore the letters, paintings and crafts they have received from students of all ages and any time spent together is priceless.
 They find great enjoyment in writing letters in return and displaying the children’s drawings in their rooms.

-At Mornington Bay, our residents recently received a surprise gift of artwork made by children of frontline workers at the Austin Hospital in Victoria.
+At Mornington Bay Care Community, our residents recently received a surprise gift of artwork made by children of frontline workers at the Austin Hospital in Victoria.
 Our team created an art wall and residents delight in walking by and admiring the children’s beautiful art.

 Intergenerational programs offer a mutually beneficial learning experience for young and old, and by doing activities together, we have seen all generations experience a higher sense of purpose and increased self-worth.

-At Windward Manor residents and children from the Abbotsford Day Care Centre like to wave to one another and share a song or two via Zoom.
-An Opal team member says, “It’s been wonderful to spend time with the children and see them in their own environment, especially during this difficult time, it’s an experience our residents cherish and they are incredibly grateful.
-I don’t think we could ever put into words how meaningful and beneficial it is for residents to have these interactions via Zoom.”
+At Windward Manor residents and children from the Abbotsford Day Care Centre like to wave to one another and share a song or two via FaceTime.
+Our team member says, “It’s been wonderful to spend time with the children and see them in their own environment, especially during this difficult time, it’s an experience our residents cherish and they are incredibly grateful.
+I don’t think we could ever put into words how meaningful and beneficial it is for residents to have these interactions via FaceTime.”

 Research says that regularly engaging with children can be energizing for our elders and can have positive effects on memory.
 For our residents who don’t often receive visitors, having children come to visit can help to reduce feelings of loneliness or social isolation.
 For children without grandparents, these relationships also fill an important place in their lives.